 I remain committed to learning and premiering new repertoire.
 It keeps my fingers in training, my ears wide open, and my students better informed.
 Along these lines, Access To Music, launched in the Twin Cities, continues to grow.
 More information can be found on the ATM website pages.

-Additionally, I am Artistic Director of a 3-day retreat and music festival (Aug 11-14, 2019) for practicing pianists and teachers.
-It is located on the spectacular campus of St. John's University in Collegeville, Minnesota.
-Now in its third year, co-director Jill Kilzer and I look forward to its growth and welcome inquiries.
-The website can be found at musicat10000lakes.com/.
+Additionally, I am an Artistic Director of a 3-day retreat and music festival for practicing pianists and teachers.
+This year, it was located on the spectacular campus of St. John's University in Collegeville, Minnesota (August 9-12, 2020).
+Now in its fourth year, co-director Jill Kilzer and I look forward to its growth and welcome inquiries.
+The website can be found at musicat10000lakes.com.

 With each passing season, I burrow even deeper into the works of Beethoven and Rachmaninoff.
 I admit to being lopsided in my repertoire at this juncture.
 But what a wonderful place to capsize, should that happen.

-As always, my best wishes for a prosperous musical, academic or personal spring and summer season.
+As always, my best wishes for a prosperous musical, academic or personal winter-spring season.
 I welcome hearing from you whenever you might have a thought to share.